Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Building an arch bridge, and then walking over it.** - Can you build a bridge strong enough to walk on?

-Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-01-23 by Lauren Mason (llm34@cam.ac.uk).
 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->